 Who We Are

 Publisher, founder, and editor Colleen Dunn Bates started her career by studying journalism at USC.
 She’s worked as a writer and editor in radio, newspapers, magazines, and books.
 It’s the book business that stuck.
 She started Prospect Park Books in 2006 with the publication of the first edition of Hometown Pasadena.
 A sixth-generation Southern Californian (yes, that means she surfs), Colleen takes great offense when New Yorkers mock Angelenos as airheads who don’t read.
-The mother of two adult daughters and the wife of the editor/producer of the TV comedies The Comeback and 2 Broke Girls, the longtime Pasadena resident is a board member of PubWest and Immaculate Heart High School and the LA restaurant critic for Westways magazine.
-Here she is in the Los Angeles Times and on LinkedIn, here’s an amusing profile of her in Booklist, here’s a Q&A with her on novelist Caroline Leavitt’s blog, and here’s a Black Hill Press podcast interview in which she rambles on about publishing.
+The mother of two adult daughters and the wife of television editor/producer Darryl Bates, the longtime Pasadena resident is a board member of PubWest and Immaculate Heart High School and the LA restaurant critic for Westways magazine.
+Here she is in Los Angeles Magazine, the Los Angeles Times and on LinkedIn, here’s an amusing profile of her in Booklist, here’s a Q&A with her on novelist Caroline Leavitt’s blog, and here’s a Black Hill Press podcast interview in which she rambles on about publishing.
 For PPB’s tenth anniversary, she wrote this popular piece about lessons learned in publishing for LitHub.

 5 Questions for Colleen